grant-TraDA/NLP-2022W/PROJECTS/SpoilerDetectionTeam/project1/README.md

     ```

 4. Install the requirements using `Final_code/requirements.txt`.
-5. Reproducing results:
+5. Reproducing results (note that 16GB RAM may not be enough!):
-6. - Goodreads: You can run the `goodreads_bert_base.py` or `goodreads_distilbert.py`.
+   - Goodreads: You can run the `goodreads_bert_base.py` or `goodreads_distilbert.py`.
 In addition, it is recommended that you use tee, i.e., `python some_script.py 2>&1 | tee log_file.log`.
    - TV Tropes Books: You can run the `tropes_bert_base.py` or `tropes_distilbert.py`
    - IMDB: you can see the `imdb_experiments.ipynb` notebook.
 Note that this is extremely large dataset, and you need a lot of memory!
    - Interpretability of the models, see `lime-bert.ipynb` or `lime-distilbert.ipynb`

    In all files provided, the code responsible for fitting the models is commented out!
+   - Regarding the evaluation of IMDB model on different datasets (with optional fine-tuning), the code is available [here](https://colab.research.google.com/drive/1w6dncrNWwVT7nNNA51yWfDUdNW6U9pP5?usp=sharing).
+However, the notebook was modified on-the-fly depending on the specific experiment.
+In addition, the kernel was restarted many times because we wanted to draw a better GPU.